andrewguy/Training/workshops/Intro_to_Python/lessons/02_variables-and-data-types.md

 number_of_genes
 ```

 >    5000

-If you want to print out mutliple values within a code cell, you will have to use the `print` function.
+If you want to print out multiple variables within a code cell, you will have to use the `print` function.

+### Comments

 Any written code often needs comments to explain particular decisions, or alert other contributors to particular issues or design considerations.